frederic-perez/Cardiac-electrophysiology/glossary.md

 __deflectable__ _adj_ Able to be deflected. _Deflectable catheter._
 __denervation__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Denervation) _Pulmonary artery denervation._
 __depolarization__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Depolarization#Heart)
+__diastole__ _n_ /daɪˈæstəlɪ/ The dilatation of the chambers of the heart that follows each contraction, during which they refill with blood.
 __diverticulum__ _n_ A pouch or sac branching out from a hollow organ or structure, such as the intestine. _Left atrial diverticulum._
 __drug-eluting stent__ [[Wikipedia]](https://en.wikipedia.org/wiki/Drug-eluting_stent)
 __dyslipidemia__ _n_ An abnormal concentration of lipids or lipoproteins in the blood.